 Paris Metro Transportation

-- Need: Reliable transportation options for employment and medical access needs for residents of Paris, Texas.
+- Need: Reliable transportation options for employment and medical access needs and employment for residents of rural Paris, Texas.

-- Intervention: A regional government coalition, already operating a rural regional transportation system, partnered with a rural community's medical, education and business entities to expand and improve the community's transportation system.
+- Intervention: In 2011, a regional government coalition — already operating a rural regional transportation system — partnered with a rural community's medical, education, and business entities to expand and improve the community's transportation system.

-- Results: After implementation, decreased emergency room visits were noted, likely due to reliable transportation for scheduled medical appointments.
-Paris Metro still continues as a low cost/no cost transportation network and includes paratransit opportunities.
+- Results: After implementation in 2016, decreased emergency room visits were noted, likely due to reliable transportation for scheduled medical appointments.
+A decade later, Paris Metro still continues as a low cost/no cost rural transportation network and that includes paratransit opportunities.

 Description

-Leveraging the U.S. Department of Transportation's P3 framework, a contractual risk-sharing agreement between a public transit agency and a private entity, ATCOG's first step included a local needs assessment.
-This was followed by creating a formal business plan complete with financial and other support expectations of partners.
+Leveraging the U.S. Department of Transportation's P3 framework, a contractual risk-sharing agreement between a public transit agency and a private entity, ATCOG's first step included a local needs assessment, followed by creating a formal business plan complete with financial commitments and other partner-support expectations.
 The plan also included flexible funding support levels paired with potential return on investment information.
-Another focus was gaining a 50% matched state funding opportunity that depended on the private partners' investment levels.
+An additional focus was on gaining a 50% matched state funding opportunity that depended on the private partners' investment levels.

 After formulating the initial business plan, ATCOG reached out to potential partners.
 The first stakeholder identified was Paris's largest employer, Paris Regional Medical Center, now Paris Regional Health.
 The medical center, sharing ATCOG's mission for improving healthcare access and economic opportunities, supported a 3-year funding commitment.
 Owned by RCCH Healthcare Partners, the 300 bed, acute care hospital providing health and wellness services, also agreed to supply a rent-free, central transportation office in unused medical space.

 Next, ATCOG identified a local project champion.
 Paris's United Way chapter became the local voice presenting the ATCOG project to local businesses and educational institutions through Rotary and Kiwanis organizations.
 This effort gained support from six additional partners: the City of Paris, Paris Junior College, the RAM Foundation, the St. Joseph's Foundation, the Texas Oncology group, and The Results Company.
-After approximately five years of planning, Paris Metro began routine weekday, 12-hour operations in July 2016.
+In July 2016, after approximately five years of planning, Paris Metro began routine weekday, 12-hour operations.

 Paris Metro was the recipient of the Texas Transit Association's 2016 "Innovative Project of the Year Award," a recognition based on innovative problem-solving techniques applied to the public transportation industry.